MichaelKasingye/Jumia-clone/README.md

-## Amazone clone features
+## Jumia clone features
-This is a Amazon clone in React hosted here: https://e-clone-b16ec.web.app/
+This is a Jumia clone in React hosted here:

 The App was created implementing:
 1. React